scionproto/scion/doc/manuals/gateway.rst

   reject 0-0 0-0 0.0.0.0/0,::/0

-i.e., it rejects all IP prefixes announced by any remote.
-Additionally, no local IP prefixes are announced, because there is no explicit ``advertise`` directive.
+i.e., it rejects all IP prefixes advertised by any remote.
+Additionally, no local IP prefixes are advertised, because there is no explicit ``advertise`` directive.

 Network prefix pinning
 ======================